Catching the eye of Government: Getting your arts group noticed

 With two big elections in the wind, how can your arts group get noticed and backed by a new government, whatever its stripe?
 You know you’ve got a great program, a great project.
 So, who do you lobby?
 How do you lobby?
 Should you lobby?

-Come along for a conversation led by writer & performer, Kate McDowell, with two people who'll know the answers, current Shadow Minister for the Arts and former Arts Minister Tony Burke, and Kerri Glasscock, Festival Director and CEO of the Sydney Fringe, and founder of the now legendary underground performance space 505 in Surry Hills, and 505 Theatre in Newtown.
+For this event, SAMAG convened a conversation led by writer & performer, Kate McDowell with Shadow Minister for the Arts and former Arts Minister Tony Burke, and Kerri Glasscock, Festival Director and CEO of the Sydney Fringe, and founder of the now legendary underground performance space 505 in Surry Hills, and 505 Theatre in Newtown.
 Kerri also advises the City of Sydney on building the night-time economy.

-Tony Burke is the Shadow Minister for Multicultural Australia & Citizenship; Shadow Minister for Environment & Water; Shadow Minister for Arts and Manager of Opposition Business in the 45th Australian Parliament.
+Tony Burke MP Shadow Minister for Multicultural Australia & Citizenship; Shadow Minister for Environment & Water; Shadow Minister for Arts; Manager Opposition Business in the 45th Australian Parliament